ezekg/flint/README.md

 Use this if your content needs different spans across each breakpoints.
 The *order of operations* for this matches the order entered in your `config`.

+To hide an element on a specific breakpoint, input `0` as its span.

 *You must include an argument for each breakpoint in your config.*

 ```scss